Moone High Cross: Description

 The high cross is made of granite and was constructed in three sections; an upper, middle and base.
 The cross is heavily decorated and depicts scenes from both the Old Testament and New Testament of the Bible, including Daniel in the lions' den, the three children in the fiery furnace and the miracle of the loaves and fishes.
 The cross was intended as a didactic tool with which to teach the illiterate native population about Christianity.
 This is conclusive as the iconography of the cross pertains to that of the popular form of prayer at that time, with references to both the old and new testaments.
+Moone high cross is unusual, according to Stalley, in that the Christian scenes are located on the base.

+The carving is famous for its flat geometrical style, in which human bodies are rendered in simple squares or rectangles.
+It has been suggested that this was unavoidable, given the coarse nature of the granite, but it is more likely to be the result of copying stylised models, perhaps in metalwork.
+The crucifixion appears on one face and, with "naïve charm", the apostles are arranged in symmetrical lines below.
+Christ wears the long garment, or 'colobium', rather than a simple loin cloth around the waist.
+Three panels are devoted to 'deliverance' scenes and another depicts a miracle of Christ, a "wonderfully simplified" version of the feeding of the five thousand, with the subject reduced to five circles (for loaves), two fishes and two non-biblical eels.

+At Moone, the subjects are composed in a direct and recognisable way, compared to other high crosses (such as at Clonmacnoise) where there is far less certainty about the scenes being depicted.